Joanne Brough: Personal life

 She was married for thirty-seven years to Charles Brough, a social science researcher.
 She had three children from her prior marriage to Arthur Chaves (Cheryl Preston, a writer/editor; Alice Capello, a photographer; Arthur Woodson Chaves, aka Ray Woodson, a radio sportscaster/host).
-She also had three grandchildren (Shawna [Halsey] Guilfoyle, Acacia [Voss] May, Nicholas Chaves), two great-grandchildren (Tallulah Guilfoyle, Everett May), as well as two step-daughters (Toni Brough Martin [d.], Marianna Strongheart).
+She also had three grandchildren (Shawna [Halsey] Guilfoyle, Acacia [Voss] May, Nicholas Chaves), two great-grandchildren (Tallulah Guilfoyle, Everett May).
 Joanne was a member of Mensa International and the Academy of Television Arts & Sciences.